strapi/documentation/developer-docs/latest/deployment/heroku.md

 #### 3. Set Database variables automatically

 Strapi expects a variable for each database connection configuration (host, username, etc.).
-So, from the url above, we will deconstruct that environment variable using [pg-connection-string](https://www.npmjs.com/package/pg-connection-string).
+So, from the url above, Strapi will deconstruct that environment variable using [pg-connection-string](https://www.npmjs.com/package/pg-connection-string) package.
 Heroku will sometimes change the above url, so it's best to automate the deconstruction of it, as Heroku will automatically update the `DATABASE_URL` environment variable.

 Install the package: